danielang2020/danielang2020.github.io/documents/aws/dynamodb/dynamodb.md

 > Amazon DynamoDB transactions simplify the developer experience of making coordinated, all-or-nothing changes to mulitple items both within and across tables.
 Transactions provide atomicity, consistency, isolation, and durability(ACID) in DynamoDB, helping you to maintain data correctness in your applications.

 > You can use the DynamoDB transactional read and write APIs to manage complex business workflows that require adding, updating, or deleting multiple items as a single, all-or-nothing operation.

+### Working with Streams
+#### Working with DynamoDB Streams
+> Stream records are organized into groups, or shards.
+Each shard acts as a container for mulitple stream records, and contains information required for accessing and iterating through these records.
+The stream records within a shard are removed automatically after 24 hour.

+> Because shards have a lineage(parent and children), an application must always process a parent and before it processes a child shard.

 ## In-memory acceleration with DAX
 ### Managing DAX clusters